Hey everyone - updating my original post, since Halcyon has come a long way since I first shared it.

-I ran the WeatherFlow PiConsole for a couple of years and loved it, but wanted something more modern, better visuals, responsive layout, accessible from any device without needing a dedicated Pi.
-So I built my own.
+Quick recap for anyone new to the thread: I’ve owned a Tempest since 2022 and ran the WeatherFlow PiConsole for a couple of years (Thanks @peter).
+Loved it, but wanted something more modern - better visuals, responsive layout, accessible from any device without a dedicated Pi.
+I’m a developer with 30 years of experience, so I built my own.
+Halcyon is a real-time weather dashboard that runs in any browser.

 What it does: